behzadhaki/NeuralMidiFXPlugin/readme_updates.md

 ### Preset Management
  - new flag added to deploy() to specify new_preset_loaded_since_last_call
- - preset data (defined as map<string, tensor>) is now accessible and updatable via TensorPresetTracker
+ - preset data (defined as map<string, tensor>) is now accessible and updatable via CustomPresetData

 -----